You have about a 1 in 20 chance of becoming an identity theft victim; it's among the fastest growing US crimes.

 Social Security Numbers are issued based on location in the United States.
 You have a 38% chance of guessing an accurate social security number if you know the location codes.

-AnnualCreditReport.com is the only place to get your credit reports free once every 12 months.
-When reviewing your credit report, ensure all of your information is updated.
+AnnualCreditReport.com is the only place to get your credit reports free, once every 12 months.
+When reviewing your credit report, ensure that all of your information is updated.

 Understand password safety

 Change your passwords often (at least every 180 days).